AnyLog-co/documentation/examples/Connecting Nodes.md

 ### Reaching to nodes using the CLIs

-* Use the TCP service when a command is issued from the node CLI.
+* A command is issued from the node CLI will be using the TCP service.
 Examples:
-    * The command **get status** issued from Node 1 CLI to node 2 will be as follows:
+    * The command **get status** issued from the CLI of Node 1 to node 2 will be as follows:
         ```
         run client 109.155.209.167:**32348** get status
         ```
-    * The command **get status** issued from Node 3 CLI to node 2 will be as follows:
+    * The command **get status** issued from the CLI of Node 3 to node 2 will be as follows:
         ```
         run client 198.168.1.4:**32348** get status
         ```
-* Use the REST service when a command is issued from a 3rd party application.
+* A command issued from a 3rd party application will be using the REST service.
 Examples:
     * Grafana connected to Node 1 will use 198.74.50.131:**32349**
     * The AnyLog Remote CLI connected to Node 1 will use 198.74.50.131:**32349**